Zabrane/qlnd/doc/LightningTickerplants.md

 ## bitcoind

 In order to run `lnd`, it is required that a bitcoin full node daemon be running on the same host.
-This is because the lightning node needs a way to communicate with the underlying blockchain in order to send on-chain payments, create channel open/close transactions and monitor relevant transactions on the network.
+This is because the Lightning node needs a way to communicate with the underlying blockchain in order to send on-chain payments, create channel open/close transactions and monitor relevant transactions on the network.
 While there are novel approaches which do not require a local full node, such as [Neutrino](https://github.com/lightninglabs/neutrino), these are outside the scope of this paper.